Monmouth Council: Quail Hill Scout Reservation

-The Quail Hill property was purchased in 1964 from sisters Elizabeth and Grace LeValley.
+The Quail Hill property, now encompassing 250 acres, was purchased in 1964 from sisters Elizabeth and Grace LeValley.
 It was previously a working farm.
 Early maps show barns, a corn crib, and orchards, and even today foundation stones from the old buildings can be seen.
 It was intended to replace Camp Housman, which the council purchased in the 1940s.
 Camp Housman was too small and swampy for the kind of programs the council wanted to implement, such as extensive training courses and enhanced Cub Scout camping and activities.

 Chet Fromm was tapped to develop the farm into a proper Scouting America camp.
 Fromm was a retired soldier and a director of training at Camp Housman and a District Executive.
 He served as the first ranger, retiring in 1983.
 Subsequent rangers were George Leidy, John Herlihy, Randy Blades, Jim Mechkowski and the current ranger is Adam Schumard.

 Between 1964 and 1967 the camp roads, parking lots, the campfire bowl, the all faiths chapel, and the Webelos and Scout lodges were all constructed.
 The pond was also enlarged and the farm fields were converted to grass to create the activities fields.

 The camp was dedicated on 7 October 1967.
 That weekend also was host to the first camp activity, a huge council camporee.
 Car traffic was backed up all the way to Route 33.

 Quail Hill was the first camp in the former Northeast Region to offer a Cub Scout day camp, and it continues to do so with a summer program featuring both day and resident overnight camping for Cubs and Webelos.
 Throughout the remainder of the year, thousands of Scouts participate in Klondike derbies, camporees, Order of the Arrow events, unit campouts, courts of honor, campfires, picnics, and training courses.

 In 1975 the Na Tsi Hi Lodge opened the eleven mile Battle of Monmouth Historic Trail which begins at Quail Hill in western Monmouth county, New Jersey.
 Hikers pass through important points relating to the Battle of Monmouth and end in Freehold, New Jersey.
 Scout units hike the trail Saturdays between Labor Day and Memorial Day.

 Later additions included the pool and shower house, the ranger's house and shops, the BB and archery ranges, and program shelters at the Hogan (Webelos) lodge and McDowell (Scout) lodge.
 The farm’s garage was renovated to become Devlin Lodge, More recently, the Lawrence Training Center and a flush toilet facility were added.
 Lass Lodge was built on the site of the original LeValley farmhouse, which was demolished in the late 1990s.

 In 2012, the reservation lost over 1,000 trees and facilities were significantly damaged by Hurricane Sandy.
 Council Troops aided with a mass cleanup response.